lockss/lockss-rtd-manual/docs/glossary/index.rst

       .. index::
          see: AU; archival unit

-      In the :term:`LOCKSS system`, an archival unit, or *AU*, is an arbitrary collection of content preserved meaningfully together, such as a volume's worth of an academic journal, an e-book and all its related assets, a given collection of digitized materials, and similar.
+      In the :term:`LOCKSS system`, an archival unit, or :abbr:`AU (archival unit)`, is an arbitrary collection of content preserved meaningfully together, such as a volume's worth of an academic journal, an e-book and all its related assets, a given collection of digitized materials, and similar.

       Many LOCKSS functions operate at the AU level, such as :term:`LCAP` polling/voting, Web crawls, metadata extraction, and more.
 Each AU handled by the system is referenced by its :term:`archival unit identifier` or AUID.

       The shape and definition of an AU is determined by the :term:`LOCKSS plugin` that processes it.

    archival unit identifier
    AUID
       .. index::
          see: AUID; archival unit identifier

-      The unique identifier of a given :term:`archival unit` handled by the :term:`LOCKSS system`.
+      The unique string identifier of a given :term:`archival unit` handled by the :term:`LOCKSS system` is called an archival unit identifier, or :abbr:`AUID (archival unit identifier)`.

       The definition, and therefore AUID, of an AU is determined by the :term:`LOCKSS plugin` that processes it.

    container
       A software container, or simply a container, is a lightweight, narrow-purpose bundle of software code, its dependencies, and its environment, forming a virtual unit of software that can be run on a variety of host environments by a :term:`container orchestration system`.